brinaseidel/WTO_Scraping/README.md

 2. The WTO database of regional trade agreements (RTAs) https://rtais.wto.org/UI/PublicMaintainRTAHome.aspx

-The output results of this are also included as csvs in the Output Data
+The data scraped by these programs are also included as CSVs.